Khyta/levenshtein-distance/README.md

 # The Python file

-It was made to compare two strings of text for plagiarism or similarity and has some color marking.
+It was made to compare two strings of text for plagiarism or similarity and has a color scheme to indicate similarities between the strings.

 *New color-scheme*